inwwin/multi-DDM/README.md

+## About this branch
+> This supplementary branch is for studying the codes in the original repo.
+> It contains useful comments and some pieces of investigative codes.

 # Multi-DDM Analysis

 This file provides a simple guide to running multi-DDM on a series of videos, using the enclosed MATLAB functions.
 While the code in this package has been developed to analyse videos of ciliated epithelia at ALI culture, multi-DDM is a far more general technique that can be employed in a variety of scenarios.